 4] Continue Windows 11 Installation Process

 - It’s now time for you to choose which version of Windows 11 you’d like to install.
-You can choose from various options, including Windows 11 Home, Windows 11 Pro, and tons more, depending upon the ISO.
+Depending upon the ISO, you can choose from various options, including Windows 11 Home, Windows 11 Pro, and tons more.

 - Click Next, and choose Custom Install Windows only from the menu.
-Note that this will remove all your files from the computer, so make sure to take a backup before you begin with the installation.
+Note that this will remove all your files from the computer, so make sure to take a backup before installing.

 - Now, wait for Windows to complete the installation process.
 Your computer may restart a couple of times during the installation.

 - Once the installation is complete, you’ll now be booted into Windows 11’s setup and personalization section.